nmsmith/circuit-editor/README.md

 The "meeting" object consists of a set of key-value pairs.
 The keys ("drain" and "manifold") must match the file names of other line-type JSON files in the project, excluding their file extension.
 Thus for our example, the files "drain.json" and "manifold.json" must be included in the same directory as our example file (which happens to be "drain.json" itself).

-Each key is paired with a JSON object, which may contain the following fields:
+Each key is paired with a JSON object, which may contain the following fields.
+Herein, "file-segment" refers to a line segment of the type being specified in the current JSON file, and "key-segment" refers to a line segment of the type being referenced in the current key-value pair:

--  crossing (optional): The glyph that should be drawn when the main line type crosses over the key's line type without intersecting it.
+-  crossing (optional): The glyph that should be drawn when a file-segment crosses over a key-segment without intersecting it.
 (This field is typically used to specify a "hop-over" glyph.)
--  L (optional): The glyph that should be drawn when the main line type intersects the key's line type at an L-junction, i.e. a corner.
+-  L (optional): The glyph that should be drawn when a file-segment intersects a key-segment at an L-junction, i.e. a corner.
--  T (optional): The glyph that should be drawn when the main line type intersects the key's line type at a T-junction.
+-  T (optional): The glyph that should be drawn when a file-segment intersects a key-segment at a T-junction.
-   -  Here, the main line type is the stem of the T, and the key's line type is the crossbar of the T. If you wish to specify the opposite kind of T-junction, you must do so in the key type's JSON file.
+   -  Here, the file-segment is the stem of the T, and the key-segment is the crossbar of the T. If you wish to specify the opposite kind of T-junction, you must do so in the key-segment's JSON file.
    -  T-junctions involving three line types are not supported.
--  X (optional): The glyph that should be drawn when the main type intersects the key's line type at an X-junction.
+-  X (optional): The glyph that should be drawn when a file-segment intersects a key-segment at an X-junction.
    -  An X-junction is any junction with four lines coming into it.
 Neither the angle of the lines, nor the multiplicity of each line type is relevant.
    -  X-junctions involving three or more line types are not supported.
+-  attaches (optional): If set to `true`, the file-segment will "attach onto" the key-segment when intersecting it.
+If set to `false`, or omitted, the file-segment will _split_ the key-segment when intersecting it.
+For further explanation, see the "attachments" section of this user guide.

 The particular glyph to be used at one of these meetings is described by a file name, as illustrated in the example.
 As described earlier in this guide, crossing glyphs (those associated with the "crossing" key) must be placed in the "crossing glyphs" folder, and vertex glyphs (those associated with the "L/T/X" keys) must be placed in the "vertex glyphs" folder.
 The format of these files is described in the next section.